lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ## 2-OGD

-In an RNAseq experiment of a colleague, several genes were significantly differentially regulated.
+In an RNAseq experiment in the _Azolla_ lab, several genes were significantly differentially regulated.
 The functional annotation of these genes was doubtful.
 Homology searches indicated it was a a 2-oxoglutarate dependent dioxygenase (2-OGD) enzyme [@gungor2024]; the biggest enzyme family in plants.
 A phylogeny workflow was started to place the _Azolla_ genes of interest and homologs in context of all 2-OGD evolution.
+Correct classification of these 2-OGD genes was key for proper interpretation of the RNAseq results.

 An orthogroup of 2-OGD genes was obtained from the 1kP, subsetted and amended with sequences with their functions characterised.
 The differentially expressed gene and other 2-OGD genes from _A. filiculoides_ genomes version 1 and version 2 were added as well.